Durganshu/Parallelized-Jacobi-Method/README.md

-# Paralleized Jacobi Method
+# Parallelized Jacobi Method

-The code implements Jacobi method with shared and distributed memory.
+The code implements the Jacobi method with shared and distributed memory.

-Three flavours of parallelization are available:
+Three flavors of parallelization are available:
 1. Using MPI (with blocking communication)
 2. Using MPI (with non-blocking communication)
 3. Using Hybrid parallelization (MPI + OpenMP)

+The code has been tested on [SuperMUC](https://doku.lrz.de/supermuc-ng-10745965.html).

 Use the provided `Makefile` to compile the code according to the desired MPI variant.